PulseRain/Rattlesnake/README.md

          C:\Users\XYZ\AppData\Local\Programs\Python\Python37\Scripts

-  5. open a command prompt (You might need to Run as Administrator), and install the pyserial package for python:
+  5. Open a command prompt (You might need to Run as Administrator), and install the pyserial package for python:

      **pip3 install pyserial**

+  6. Connect the Creative Board to the host PC

 ## 3. Folder Structure of the Repository <a name="folder"></a>